Rookie Larnach homers, Twins hang on to beat Royals 6-5

-Nelson Cruz had an RBI double that drove in Josh Donaldson with a notable run – it was the 2 millionth run scored in Major League Baseball history.
+Nelson Cruz had an RBI double in the first inning that drove in Josh Donaldson for a notable run — the 2 millionth scored in Major League Baseball history.

 J.A.
-Happ (3-2) won for the first time in five starts, finishing five innings to set up the Twins for their seventh victory in the last nine games despite another late lapse by the bullpen.
+Happ (3-2) won for the first time in five starts, finishing five innings to set up the Twins for their seventh victory in the last nine games despite another late bullpen lapse.

+“It feels good to win some games and string some together, for sure,” Happ said.

 Jorge Alcala and Tyler Duffey pitched a perfect relief inning apiece for the Twins, combining for five strikeouts.
 Then a rally in the Royals eighth keyed by Hanser Alberto’s leadoff double yielded a run off Hansel Robles.